oas-tools/oas-telemetry/packages/lib/README.md

 To run these examples, follow these steps:

+0. You will need Node.js >= v18 and npm.
+You can install them using [nvm](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
 1. Create a new folder for your project.
 2. Navigate to the folder and initialize a new Node.js project: